rianashah/stanford_git_intro/README.md

+This is a personal website attempt - i wrote this sentence.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/rianashah/stanford_git_intro/edit/master/README.md) to maintain and preview the content for your website in Markdown files.